Auto Accidents FAQs

 A jury will look at the evidence in each case and place a reasonable and fair value on all damages, so we will try to evaluate these damages in a way that’s fair to our client.
 We believe that we’ll be successful in a jury trial, but we will try to settle with the insurance companies.
 The insurance company has to hear from a lawyer in order to settle a case for a fair amount, and if they don’t, they lowball the claimant every time.

-My firm works on a pure contingency fee basis, meaning there are no upfront fees or expenses in the cases we handle, and we will only recover a fee if our client wins.
+My firm works on a pure contingency fee basis, meaning there are no upfront fees or expenses in the cases we handle, and I will only recover a fee if the client wins.

 Are Insurance Companies Evil?